vishvAsa/mImAMsA/devatA-kANDam/articles/kastUri-kRShNa-lekhaH.md

 Crucially, it doesn't attest any sectarianism in the devata kanda.
 This point is important to keep in mind when we deal with sarvamata sangraha and sarvasiddhanta sangraha.

+## saṅkarṣa and saṅkarṣaṇa confusion

+In the previous threads we saw a simple meme of mīmāṃsā of 20 chapters getting complex by acquiring the memes "4 chapter of SK before brahmasūtra", "SK authored by jaimini" and "devatākāṇḍa is synonymous with SK".

+In this thread, we see the next mutation: "saṅkarṣa and saṅkarṣaṇa confusion". pūrvamīmāṃsā authors and brahmasūtra commentators śankara and śrīkaṇṭha call SK as saṅkarṣa. rāmānuja in his śrībhāṣya calls it saṅkarṣaṇa. vedāntins post śankara only repeat the same - same quote śankara has made in his bhāṣya - no extra references, no new sūtra quotations.
+It is highly probably they don't have SK text before them.

+### mImAMsA text
+śankara's SK quote is from the genuine SK which is a karmakāṇḍa text.
+Nothing about devata investigation.
+Also, as per rāmānuja (and deśika later also), SK is authored by jaimini only.
+PH makes saṅkarṣa an SK commentator.

+### vyAsa authored SK?
+Now comes sarvasiddhānta saṅgraha (SSS) which introduces a spectacular confusion. vyāsa is the author of SK!!
+If rāmānuja just conflates saṅkarṣa with saṅkarṣaṇa, SSS boldy proposes SK authored by vyāsa.
+SK is not even reckoned as pūrvamīmāṃsā but uttaramīmāṃsā (UM).
+UM is of 2 parts - devatā and jñānakāṇḍas both authored by vyāsa.

+### saṅkarṣa
+Moreover devatākāṇḍa is about the devatās referred in the mantras taught by saṅkarṣaṇa.
+I posit that PH's claim of "saṅkarṣa being the author of SK" itself is bogus.
+The explanation for the word saṅkarṣa given by devaswāmin (collecting and explaining the scattered rules) is the correct one.+++(5)+++ Later mīmāṃsakas too accept this explanation.

+As per SSS??, some saṅkarṣaṇa himself is SK's originator.
+M. Rangacharya,translator of SSS (in 1908) would really like to confirm śankara SSS's author and engages ins special pleading.
+Perhaps the obvious vaiṣṇava leaning of the text and the possibility śankara leaning towards vaiṣṇavism is too juicy to pass up.
+We'll show in a bit that it is unlikely and perhaps it is pre-rāmānuja or at least coeval with him. maṇavāḷā māmunigaḷ in his pramāṇathiraṭṭu quotes from SSS.
+Atsushi is surprised that no connection has been suggested between saṅkarṣa and saṅkarṣaṇa and a connection to pāñcarātra.
+Looks like indos and jap imitators are just napping and didn't look @ SSS carefully.

+### SSS's summary
+As per SSS vyāsa is the architect of the devatā and vedānta.
+We see a summary of those two in the last 2 chapters.
+The penultimate one is one taught in bhārata and repeats sāṅkhya principles.
+But sāṅkhya is already dealt with in a previous chapter.

+It talks about the puruṣa, prakṛti, 3 guṇas - sattva rajas tamas, their colors etc. pāñcarātra connection is right there as it makes viṣṇu of the 4 vyūhas creating the 4 varṇas.
+It goes ahead and associates brahmā & rudra with rajas tamas.

+It hilariously makes atharvaveda for rājasas tāmasas - For these guys also the worship of brahmā and rudra, Whereas sāttvikas worship viṣṇu.

+However it is supreme viṣṇu only who gives blessings to deities, demons and goblins as per guṇas.

+A bunch of remarks are in order:

+1. This is an extremely vaiṣṇava para chapter.
+2. It has no characteristics of a daivi mīmāṃsā.
+However of you squint your eyes, you can see echoes of devatā, guṇas etc. which prapañcahṛdaya alludes to.
+3. The next chapter is just vedānta.

+It ends with a reference to bhāgavata purāṇa, avadhūta mārga as taught by kṛṣṇa to uddhava.
+This reference makes SSS post śankara and even post rāmānuja as neither refer to bhāgavata in their works on prasthānatraya.

+Summary:
+With one saṅkarṣa-saṅkarṣaṇa confusion, SK became uttaramīmāṃsā, got a pāñcarātra connection and a vīravaiṣṇava coloring.
+SSS still retains advaita leaning nevertheless.

+We will move to sarvamatasaṅgraha (SMS) & miscellaneous references next.